 Building a Hearthstone card collection

-The last way is to simply play the game.
-Levelling any of the classes gives you cards from their classic set which is a positive.
+Hearthstone may be free-to-play, but it is still a card game – a genre known for being expensive to get into.
+The primary way to acquire new cards is to simply play the game.
+Leveling any of the classes gives you cards from their classic set which is a positive.
 And winning three games in Play mode gives you ten gold which can be spent on card packs.

 These are the best Hearthstone beginner decks when starting out in the game.
 Eventually, you’ll be destroying enemies in no time, don’t worry!
+Learn more about Activision Blizzard’s ongoing lawsuit with our regularly updated explainer article.
 If you find Hearthstone isn’t your thing though, here are some of the other best card games on PC, or maybe you can learn how to play Hearthstone Battlegrounds instead.